What is Higher Order Thinking?

 These question stems are simple, but encourage the student to actually digest and internalise the information being given to them.

-Higher Order Thinking Questions have been demonstrated to achieve greater results than their counterparts.
+Higher Order Thinking Questions have been demonstrated to achieve greater results than their counterparts, but are certainly more difficult to grasp than guiding questions or concepts such as reading comprehension strategies.

-The benefits of teaching in this style are obvious within the context of ESL teaching.
+The benefits of teaching in this style are obvious within the context of online ESL teaching.

 If you can get your student to engage with the language in the style of Bloom’s taxonomy, for instance, then their capacity to recall the words, grammar, rules and ‘tricks of the trade’ will be greatly enhanced.